“For the best LED TV money can buy, look no further than Samsung's Q9F.”

 Once you get past the gorgeous and convenient exterior features, you begin to learn how much is waiting for you inside the Q9F.
 When you power on the TV on for the first time, Samsung’s excellent Smart TV operating system, Tizen, whisks you through one of the fastest, yet most comprehensive, initial setups we’ve encountered.

 Tizen begins by helping you connect to your wireless router – assuming an Ethernet cable isn’t connected – then searches for connected devices.
 This is where things get pretty slick: Tizen detects most commonly used devices like cable/satellite boxes, game consoles, Blu-ray players, and even external streaming set-top boxes (not that you’d need one), then automatically labels inputs with the name of the device (no more guessing which device is in which HDMI input) and programs the system so you can control it with the Samsung One remote.
 Finally, if you’ve got an antenna connected, Tizen will scan for channels and program the tuner.
-If you are connected to cable or satellite, Tizen will learn which service you are using an integrate the program guide into its own system, making switching between live TV and streaming services extremely easy and fun.
+If you are connected to cable or satellite, Tizen will learn which service you are using an integrate the program guide into its own system, making switching between live TV and

 Once Samsung’s Tizen OS finishes with its setup wizard, you’re free to explore the TV to your heart’s content, but we’d suggest first making some adjustments to picture settings.